 I also recommend pairing the cookies together by similar size/shape.
 Otherwise they just look weird and you won’t get the perfect cookie to frosting ratio.
 Turn one of the cookies over and add a tablespoon of the frosting smack-dab in the middle.

 And then just use the second cookie and slowly and gently press the cookies together until the frosting reaches the edge of the cookies.
-So.
-GOOD.